2leonardo/Alexandria/README.md

 ## Contributing

+The main branch is protected by github protection rules.

 We encourage contributions from the community to enrich this repository.
 If you have valuable templates, resources, or knowledge to share, please follow these guidelines:

 1. **Fork the Repository:** Click the "Fork" button at the top right of this page to create your copy of the repository.